iain-burge/quantum_st-attack/README.md

-where the *Quantum* output is the result of Shapley value approximation and the *Monte-Carlo* output is the result of random sampling with the same amount of samples used by the quantum approach.
+where the *Quantum* output is the result of Shapley value approximation and the *Monte Carlo* output is the result of random sampling with the same amount of samples used by the quantum approach.

 The previous execution run provides the Shapley values depicted next: